 What is the Role of Artificial Intelligence (AI) in Resume Parsing?

-In recent times, resume parsing is getting mechanized with Artificial Intelligence.
+In recent times, parsing resume is getting mechanized with Artificial Intelligence.
 An AI-enabled resume parser uses NLP (Natural Language Processing) motor to decipher different resumes.
-Resume parsing administrations are by and large joined with an Applicant Tracking System (ATS).
+CV parser administrations are by and large joined with an Applicant Tracking System (ATS).
 Henceforth, it has a centralized database where the data is put away after being parsed in a coordinated way.

 AI-powered Resume Parsing Engine of TurboHire